KMarieBrown/100-days-of-code/log.md

 **Link(s) to work:** n/a.

+## Day 24: Sunday, April 17, 2022

+**Today's Progress:** Started section 10 (iOS App Design Pattern Challenge) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** I'm feeling good about my progress, today.
+I'm so happy I completed the optional multiple choice quiz project.
+It helped to prepare me for this and gave me a resource to review when I got stuck.
+So far so good.
+The more I work through it, the better I understand structures.

+**Link(s) to work:** n/a.

+## Day 25: Monday, April 18, 2022

+**Today's Progress:** Continued section 10 (iOS App Design Pattern Challenge) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** I made it to step 4 today.
+I'm feeling really good, because I thought I wouldn't figure out step 3.
+Yet, I did.
+I need to think and plan for step 4.
+I started it, but I'm missing something so far.
+I'll sleep on it and start off fresh again tomorrow.

+**Link(s) to work:** n/a.

+## Day 26: Tuesday, April 19, 2022

+**Today's Progress:** Continued section 10 (iOS App Design Pattern Challenge) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** I figured out the previous issues, so now I'm almost done with step 5.
+My brain is content for tonight.

+**Link(s) to work:** n/a.

+## Day 27: Thursday, April 21, 2022

+**Today's Progress:** Continued section 10 (iOS App Design Pattern Challenge) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** I struggled through tonight.
+I was even a bit more confused after starting, stopping and having previously moved some of the code from the view controller to the story brain file.
+I felt it was time to move on.
+I pulled down and scanned the code for direction and I saw that I was making it way more complex than it had to be.
+My mind is blown.

+**Link(s) to work:** n/a.

 <!-- ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.